gvikei/CS373-Endangered-Animals/PITCHME.md

 ---

-## <span class="fa-purple">What they did well</span>
+## <span class="fa-purple">What they did well on</span>

 <span class="fa-pyline">
-- Neat and simple layout, themes are fit with the game (black/orange color)
+- Neat and simple layout; color scheme matches the game's color  (black/orange color)
-- Images are well organized, clear presentation of heroes
+- Images are well organized; clear presentation of heroes
-- The site loads fast and responsive, no user errors (spellings, ect)
+- Site loads fast and is responsive
 </span>

 ---

 ## <span class="fa-purple">What we learned from them</span>

-- Spend more time on the layout:
+- In the future, we should focus more on the following:
 <br> <span class="fa-pyline">font, color schemes, general theme</span>
 - Current: <span class="fa-pyline">lots of text </span>
 <br> -> Re-design layout: <span class="fa-pyline">re-arrange text, images</span>